 8 Ways to Celebrate Valentine's Day When You're Engaged or Newly Married

-The average engagement is 12 to 14 months, so you might only celebrate one or two Valentine's Days as fiance and fiancee.
+The average engagement is 14 months, so you might only experience one or two Valentine's Days before you're married.
 Why not take advantage of the chance to celebrate the most romantic day of the year as an engaged couple?
-You can totally spend Valentine's Day with your spouse-to-be the same way you always do, but if you're looking for something a bit different, here's the engaged couple's guide to celebrating Saint Valentine.
+You can spend Valentine's Day with your spouse-to-be the same way you always do, but if you're looking for something a bit different, here's the engaged couple's guide to enjoying Valentine's Day.
 Tip: Spend this day focusing on your love for each other and not on wedding planning, writing thank-you notes or anything else that happens to feel stressful.
 If there's any day you should take off from the nitty-gritty details of linens and boutonnieres, this is it.

 1. Celebrate like the day you got engaged.

-Okay, he doesn't have to get down on one knee again, but you could return to the restaurant, park bench or mountaintop where the proposal happened and pop some champagne for old times' sake.
+Okay, no has to get down on one knee, but you could return to the restaurant, park or hilltop where your proposal happened and pop some champagne for old times' sake.

 2. Start a new Valentine's Day tradition.

-So maybe while you were dating you always went to the movies on Valentine's Day, or you skipped the 14th and had a romantic dinner together the day after.
-If you're feeling like your Valentine's Day plans are stuck in a rut, this is your chance to start something new that you can carry into your marriage.
+Maybe while you were dating you always went to the movies on Valentine's Day, or you skipped the 14th and had a romantic dinner together the day after.
+If you're feeling like your Valentine's Day plans are stuck in a rut, this is your chance to start something new you can carry into your marriage.